 - Incorporating humor

 - Making the transition from hobby to profession

-- Currently, recording times are either on Thursday evenings (Pacific Time) or weekends.
-Other times may, on occasion, be accommodated.
+- Currently, recording times are on Saturdays between 10 am and noon Pacific Time.
+Other times may, on occasion, may be accommodated.

 - Once accepted as a guest, I will need a headshot that is at least 300 x 300 pixels, 72 dpi